WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: a noise made by air released from the stomach through the mouth; a belch.

+- burst

+  1. verb: (of a container) break suddenly and violently apart, spilling the contents, typically as a result of an impact or internal pressure.

+  _"we inflated dozens of balloons and only one burst"_

+  2. noun: an instance of breaking or splitting as a result of internal pressure or puncturing; an explosion.

 - buzz

   1. noun: a low, continuous humming or murmuring sound, made by or similar to that made by an insect.